 All initial teacher education programmes (primary, post-primary and further education) in Ireland that lead to registration must have professional accreditation from the Teaching Council, based on the Council's review and accreditation strategy and its accreditation criteria.
 A pro forma is used by HEIs in submitting primary and post-primary programmes for accreditation.

-In accordance with Route Three of the Teaching Council [Registration] Regulations, 2016, with effect from 25 July 2016, applicants for registration for the further education sector, must have attained a Council approved further education teacher education qualification.
+In accordance with Route Three of the Teaching Council [Registration] Regulations, 2016 and the Teaching Council [Registration] (Amendment) Regulations 2016, with effect from 25 July 2016, applicants for registration for the further education sector, must have attained a Council approved further education teacher education qualification.

 The Teaching Council has also published Further Education: General and Programme Requirements for the Accreditation of Teacher Education Qualifications.
 These are used by the Council when assessing and accrediting further education teacher education programmes being offered by HEIs.
 A pro forma is used by HEIs in submitting further education programmes for accreditation.